 - Rum- For island latte vibes, use rum instead of vodka.

 - Caramel- Coat the rim of your coupe glass in caramel, use caramel vodka, and drizzle caramel sauce on top to feel like you're drinking a caramel macchiato.

-I recommend drinking espresso martinis right away.
+I recommend drinking espresso martinis right away, maybe even served with these coffee cupcakes.
 If you store leftovers in the refrigerator, the foam will deflate and the espresso flavor will start to deteriorate.

 If you absolutely need to make some drinks ahead of time, I recommend stirring the ingredients (without ice) together in a mason jar and storing for less than 24 hours.
 When you're ready, pour the mixture into a cocktail shaker with ice, shake, and serve.
 I can't guarantee the results or quality of the foam you'll get!

 Frequently Asked Questions

 There is 67g of caffeine per serving in this recipe.
 That is less than 1 cup of coffee (74g).
 It won't keep you up all night long, but I recommend drinking your martini earlier in the evening or right after dinner.

 Either work well.
 If the espresso is hot, use a little more ice in your shaker since it could melt the ice and dilute your drink.